LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 After the factory calibration has been applied, this setting returns to "No"

 #### Calibration Procedure<!-- linebreak -->
 1. To calibrate the Tx power of the radio you will need a power meter and a dummy load.
 2. Connect the radio to the power meter.
-3. Collect the dummy load to the antenna connection of the power meter.
+3. Connect the dummy load to the antenna connection of the power meter.
 4. Select the desired Tx calibration point.
 5. Select the power level (e.g. 250mW)
 6. Press the PTT and adjust the Power Adjust value, until the power meter shows 250mW.